 CPP is a condition localized to the abdominal wall at/or below the belly button.
 Pain can radiate to the back, pelvis, top of the thigh, groin, or the genital region.
 Because the pain can radiate to other areas of the body, it can make it more difficult to diagnose without exhausting other treatment options.

 Your body may give you clues.

 Does your pain get worse around your period?
 Do you experience urinary urgency or frequency?
 Hesitancy with urination?
 Pain with intercourse?
 Pain with having a bowel movement?
 Constipation?
 Have you experienced recent abdominal or pelvic surgery?
 Did you recently have a baby?
 All of these signs could indicate possible pelvic floor muscle involvement leading to chronic pelvic pain.

 CPP itself can be difficult to manage because underlying causes can come from multiple systems: for example, the reproductive system could be influencing cyclic changes that correlate with your period; or non-cyclical pain could be due to neurological/psychological systems like stress or trauma.
 Because of the complex nature of CPP, it takes a team to treat and PT is a crucial part of that team since the musculoskeletal system holds it all together!

 If you’ve been dealing with chronic pain that just doesn’t seem to be getting better, please call us!
-Our Women’s Health therapist, Rebekah, has done extensive amounts of specialized training specifically so that she can help you learn about conditions like this, work with you on treatment options and take control of your pain.
-Get started on your road to recovery!
+As a Women’s Health therapist I’ve done extensive amounts of specialized training specifically so that I can help you learn about conditions like this, work with you on treatment options and take control of your pain.